ran0027/etsy-candle-pricing-model/README.md

 ### Distribution of Target

-75\% of candles in the dataset were priced between \\$14 and \\$21, with 25\% of candles selling for less than \\$14 and 25\% selling for more than \\$21.
+75\% of candles in the dataset were priced between \$14 and \$21, with 25\% of candles selling for less than \$14 and 25\% selling for more than \$21.

 ![Histogram showing distribution of price](images/price_dist.jpg)

-*Extreme outliers are not shown in the histogram above; the most expensive listing was for a custom order priced at \\$350, which is not representative of a typical candle for sale on Etsy.*
+*Extreme outliers (candles for more than $\80) are not shown in the histogram above; the most expensive listing was for a custom order priced at \$350, which is not representative of a typical candle for sale on Etsy.*

-On casual inspection, listings for more than \\$21 may generally involve sets of candles or personalized candles, although further analysis (perhaps using NLP techniques) needs to be done to confirm this suspicion.
+On casual inspection, listings for more than \$21 may generally involve sets of candles or personalized candles, although further analysis (perhaps using NLP techniques) needs to be done to confirm this suspicion.

 ### Outliers